trovu/trovu/blog/_posts/how-i-use-trovu/index.md

 ---
-title: How I use trovu.net
+title: How I Use trovu.net
-description: A practical beginners' guide
+description: A Practical Beginner's Guide
 date: 2024-05-22
 tags:
     - mobile
     - app
 ---

-Many of my friends know Trovu for years, and there's exactly two groups of them
+Many of my friends have known Trovu for years, and they fall into exactly two groups:

--   "Nice, but I don't see why this would be useful to me"
+-   "Nice, but I don't see why this would be useful to me."
 -   "This is awesome, I can't use the Internet without it anymore."

 There's nothing in between.
-No one seems to be using it just somewhat, from time to time.
+No one seems to be using it just occasionally.

-I'm part of the latter group, and to get you also there, I will show you here how I'm using Trovu.
+I'm part of the latter group, and to help you join us, I will show you how I use Trovu.

-## My setup
+## My Setup

-First, how Trovu is integrated in my devices:
+First, here's how Trovu is integrated into my devices:

 -   I use [custom settings and shortcuts](https://trovu.net/docs/users/advanced/) in [my own trovu-data-user repo](https://github.com/georgjaehnig/trovu-data-user/).
--   On my desktop browser, I have [integrated Trovu as a search engine](https://trovu.net/docs/users/integration#chrome) and made it default.
-My URL is
+-   On my desktop browser, I have [integrated Trovu as a search engine](https://trovu.net/docs/users/integration#chrome) and made it the default.
+My URL is:

 ```
 https://trovu.net/process/?#github=georgjaehnig&query=%s
 ```

--   On my Android phone, I use either the [new Trovu PWA](https://trovu.net/docs/users/integration#pwa-progressive-web-app), or the 3rd-party app [SearchBar Ex](https://trovu.net/docs/users/integration#searchbar-ex-search-widget):
+-   On my Android phone, I use either the [new Trovu PWA](https://trovu.net/docs/users/integration#pwa-progressive-web-app) or the third-party app [SearchBar Ex](https://trovu.net/docs/users/integration#searchbar-ex-search-widget):
-    -   SearchBar Ex immediately opens up the Android keyboard after opening, but has no suggestions
+    -   SearchBar Ex immediately opens the Android keyboard after launching, but it has no suggestions.
-    -   the PWA has suggestions, but the virtual keyboard only opens after an additional tap into the search input (let me know if you know how to make it show immediately)
+    -   The PWA has suggestions, but the virtual keyboard only opens after an additional tap into the search input.
+(Let me know if you know how to make it show immediately.)

 ## (Advanced) Googling

 My most frequent shortcut is `g` for Google.
-But sometimes, I also need a more complicated Google search, and Trovu has shortcuts for these:
+But sometimes, I need a more complicated Google search, and Trovu has shortcuts for these:

 ### Google for results only in a certain language: